Vignesh-vik/Vignesh-vik/README.md

 Sup', Im just a student who got amused by the technology, I aint a Nerd tho :)))

 * 🌍  I'm based in Chennai
-* 🧠  I'm learning Express.js and React
+* 🧠  I'm learning next.js and DSA
 * 🤝  I'm open to collaborating on Web Applications
 * ⚡  Im Just 18 btw